bencebeky/metadata/draft-beky-httpbis-metadata.md

 The metadata block of a HTTP/3 METADATA frame is encoded using QPACK representations.
-An endpoint _MUST NOT_ use any QPACK representations that reference the dynamic table.
+An endpoint _MUST NOT_ use any QPACK representations that reference the dynamic table; any METADATA frame with such representations _SHOULD_ be treated as a connection error.
 Therefore the Required Insert Count is be zero, and decoding METADATA frame payloads do not elicit instructions on the QPACK decoder stream.